netbox-community/netbox-zero-to-hero/README.md

 # NetBox ‘Zero-To-Hero’ Course

 ## Introduction
-Hello and welcome to this short course designed to take you from 'Zero to Hero' with NetBox.
+Hello and welcome to this short course designed to take new NetBox users from 'Zero to Hero'.
 We are excited to have you here!

 The goals of this course are as follows: